Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Arrays with MaxDiff

 For our interpolation algorithm in Section~\ref{sec:interpolation}, we need to introduce iterated $\diff$ operations, similarly to~\cite{TW16}.
 As we know $\diff(a,b)$ returns the biggest index where $a$ and $b$ differ (it returns 0 if $a=b$).
 Now we want an operator that returns the last-but-one index where $a,b$ differ (0 if $a,b$ differ in at most one index), an operator that returns the last-but-two index where $a,b$ differ (0 is they differ in at most two indexes), etc. Our language is already enough expressive for that, so we can introduce such operators explicitly as follows.
 Given array variables $a,b$, we define by mutual recursion the sequence of array terms $b_1, b_2, \dots$ and of index terms $\diff_1(a,b), \diff_2(a,b), \dots$:

+Intuitively, $b_{k+1}$ is the same as $b$ except for all $k$-last indexes on which $a$ and $b$ differ, in correspondence of which $b_{k+1}$ has the same value as $a$.
 A useful fact is that conjunctions of formulae of the kind $\bigwedge_{j<l}\diff_j(a,b)=k_j$ can be eliminated in favor of universal clauses in a language whose only symbol for array variables is $rd$.
 In detail:

 \begin{lemma} A formula like

 is equivalent modulo $\AXD$ to the conjunction of the following five formulae:

 \end{lemma}